Updated: May 2020

 Squarespace is a fantastic choice because the learning curve isn’t nearly as steep as with other website building platforms.

-As a website designer who spends half of her life in the Squarespace editor, I’ve stocked up a list of tricks & best practices that enables me to breeze through websites in a flash.
+As a website designer who spends half of her life in the Squarespace editor, I’ve stocked up a list of tricks & best practices that enables me to breeze through building your website in no time!

-- Tips 1-5 are all stuff you can do before you start designing, which will guaranteed make the actual design go much faster
+Tips 1 – 6 are all stuff you can do before you start designing, which will guaranteed make the actual design go much faster

-- Tips 6 - 11 are things you can do during the design to pick up the pace of creating your site
+Tips 7 – 12 are things you can do during the design to pick up the pace of creating your site

 I do a lot of prep work before building my sites or my clients websites which really speed up the design process.
 I can’t stress this enough.